Using Last Known Good Configuration

 If you notice your system behaving strangely and Windows is still running, try using System Restore to return the system to an earlier point in time when things worked correctly.
 Unlike Last Known Good Configuration, changes made with System Restore can be undone (unless made in safe mode), and System Restore provides different points in time you can restore your system to.
 For more information, search Windows Help and Support for "System Restore."

 No, it only affects system settings and won't change your e‑mail, photos, or other personal data on your computer.
-It won't help you recover a deleted file or a corrupted driver.
-To do that, you need to have previously backed up the data, or you need to reinstall the driver from the original source.
+In the same regard, it won't help you recover a deleted file or a corrupted driver.

 Follow these steps:

-Remove all floppy disks, CDs, and DVDs from your computer, and then restart your computer.
+Remove all floppy disks, CDs, and DVDs from your computer, and then restart your computer by clicking the Start

-, click the arrow next to the Lock
+, clicking the arrow next to the Shut Down

 Do one of the following:

 If your computer has a single operating system installed, press and hold the F8 key as your computer restarts.
 You need to press F8 before the Windows logo appears.
-If the Windows logo appears, you will need to try again by waiting until the Windows logon prompt appears, and then shutting down and restarting your computer.
+If the Windows logo appears, you'll need to try again by shutting down and restarting your computer.

 If your computer has more than one operating system, use the arrow keys to highlight the operating system you want to start, and then press F8.

-On the Advanced Boot Options screen, use the arrow keys to highlight Last Known Good Configuration, and then press ENTER.
+On the Advanced Boot Options screen, use the arrow keys to highlight Last Known Good Configuration (advanced), and then press Enter.